-This post may contain affiliate links.
+This post contains affiliate links.
 I will earn a small commission if you purchase through them, at no extra cost to you.

 A charbagh is an Islamic quadrilateral(four corners) garden layout based on the four gardens of Paradise mentioned in the Quran.
-Mehtab Bagh measures about 300 by 300 meters and is perfectly aligned with the Taj Mahal on the opposite bank.
+Measuring 300 by 300 meters, the garden is perfectly aligned with the Taj Mahal on the opposite bank.

 How to get to Mehtab Bagh

 We negotiated a 3-hour tour to Mehtab Bagh and then to Agra Fort for 600 Rs.
 We loved him because he’s an animal lover just like us.
 He was feeding stray dogs while we were in the garden and then we stopped to feed some birds on our way back to the hotel.

 I definitely recommend negotiating with the drivers yourself as it can get expensive if you book through your hotel.
 Especially if you’re staying in a chain hotel like Radisson.
 Just remember to never get in a car or tuk-tuk before you have agreed on a price.

 The best time to visit Mehtab Bagh

 I can’t describe it as anything other than magical… and hoooot.
 As the sun was rising it got incredibly hot and humid fast, so we only lasted about an hour before we had to jump back in the air-conditioned car.

 Do note that it can get very crowded in the evenings, especially during the high season from October to March.
-Unfortunately, we missed the sunset from Mehtab Garden both nights in Agra because I was so jet-lagged I fell asleep at 5 pm.
+Unfortunately, we missed the sunset from Mehtab Garden both nights in Agra because I was so jet-lagged I fell asleep at 5:00 pm.

 Black Taj Mahal

 Legend has it that Emperor Shah Jahan, who commissioned the Taj Mahal, wanted to build a black marble mausoleum for himself in Mahtab Bagh to mirror the Taj Mahal.
 Some believe that he even began the construction of the tomb, but it was left incomplete after he was imprisoned by his own son Aurangzeb.

 All I have to say is damn you, Aurangzeb!
 Just imagine how incredible it would be with one black and one white Taj Mahal!